SwiftSeal/renseq_mapping/README.md

 `sbatch run_pipeline <experiment.yaml>`

 This will submit the job to the SLURM system.
+To monitor the status of your analysis, check out the `.err` and `.out` files produced by the `sbatch` job.
 It should take <6 hours to run.
-Results will be under the `results/` directory.
+Results will be under the `results/` directory!